CDAGaming/CraftPresence-Wow-Edition/README.md

 - `/cp <help|?>` - Help Command to display the Above Commands and These Explanations

 ## Placeholders
-In some Configuration Areas, CraftPresence provides Placeholders to make things easier:
+In some Configuration Areas, CraftPresence provides some Placeholders to make things easier:

 (Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues recognizing them*)

-(If Connecting to a Server via Direct Connect, CraftPresence will use the Default MOTD and Name, If you use those placeholders in your config*)

 #### Main Menu/Loading Message Placeholders
 - &IGN& - Your Minecraft Username
-- &MODS& = The Amount of Mods currently in your Mods Folder
+- &MODS& - The Amount of Mods currently in your Mods Folder

 #### Biome Placeholders
 - &BIOME& - The Current Biome Name